-- 59. Taxable persons are required to maintain and preserve all records and documents in respect of bad debts.
-Besides the records mentioned in paragraph 47 to 55 of this guide, the taxable person is required to keep additional records to support bad debt relief claims such as: - (a) other documentary evidence showing the time, nature, purchaser's details and the consideration of the supply; - (b) records or any other documents showing that you have accounted for and paid the tax; - (c) records or any other documents, for example debtor's aging list showing that the consideration has not been received after 6 months from the date of supply and accounted as bad debt in the taxable person's accounts;
+59. Taxable persons are required to maintain and preserve all records and documents in respect of bad debts.
+Besides the records mentioned in paragraph 47 to 55 of this guide, the taxable person is required to keep additional records to support bad debt relief claims such as:

-- (d) records or any other documents showing that sufficient efforts have been taken by the registered person to recover the debt, e.g. sufficient efforts mean: - (i) letter from company's solicitor or legal action taken against the debtor, - (ii) engagement and actions from credit agency, - (iii) bad debt has been written off, - (iv) reminders and repeated letters of demand from company and etc.
+- (a) other documentary evidence showing the time, nature, purchaser's details and the consideration of the supply; - (b) records or any other documents showing that you have accounted for and paid the tax; - (c) records or any other documents, for example debtor's aging list showing that the consideration has not been received after 6 months from the date of supply and accounted as bad debt in the taxable person's accounts; - (d) records or any other documents showing that sufficient efforts have been taken by the registered person to recover the debt.
+Sufficient efforts may include: - (i) letters of demand or reminder from company; or - (ii) letter from company's solicitor or legal action taken against the debtor if any; or - (iii) engagement and actions from credit agency if any; or - (iv) bad debt has been written off in the company's account and etc.